thlsrms/Zjessions.fish/README.md

 ### Features
 - Create new Zellij sessions
-- List and Close session
+- List and Kill session
 - Attach an open session